Deefaze/startless/README.md

 # StartLess

-# **&otimes; WARN [UNDERCONSTRUCTION]: DO NOT USE FOR THE MOMENT &otimes;**

 ## What is StartLess ?

 Startless is a Less/Css starting bloc for any Html/CSS web application.
-Startless include base of css reset,normalization, fonts and colors theme.
+Startless include base of css reset, normalization, fonts and colors theme.

 ## What StartLess use ?